yizhouwang98/yizhouwang98.github.io/_pages/about.md

 Before that, I received Master's degree in 2023 and Bachelor's degree in 2020 from [Zhejiang University](https://www.zju.edu.cn/english/).

 My research interest includes deep learning and computer vision.
-I have published multiple research works on representation learning and human-centric perception.
-Now I focus on world models and humanoid agents.
+I have published multiple research works on representation learning, human-centric perception tasks.
+Now I focus on multimodal foundations models and world models.

 Reach out to me via [email](wy024@ie.cuhk.edu.hk) for discussion or any opportunities.

 # 🔥 News
+- *2025.05*: &nbsp; We will host the [1st Workshop on Interactive Human-centric Foundation Models](https://i-hfm-2025.github.io/I-HFM-2025/) at ICCV 2025, Honolulu, HI, USA.
+- *2025.03*: &nbsp; A survey about [Human-Centric Foundation Models](https://arxiv.org/pdf/2502.08556) is accepted by IJCAI 2025.
 - *2025.03*: &nbsp; [Hulk](https://arxiv.org/pdf/2312.01697) is accepted by TPAMI.
 - *2025.02*: &nbsp; [Instruct-ReID++](https://arxiv.org/pdf/2405.17790) is accepted by TPAMI.
 - *2025.02*: &nbsp; We release a [survey paper](https://arxiv.org/pdf/2502.08556) on human-centric foundation models.